-Science, Creativity, and Experimental Design
+Science, Creativity and Experimental Design

-Have you ever wondered if different headphones will give you noticeably better sound quality on your iPod? … or how effective waterproof mascara is? ... or if spending more for the expensive paintballs has any effect on your accuracy when used with your equipment? ... or what an algorithm is and how some algorithms might affect your life as a seventh grade student? ... or how difficult (or easy) it is to program an app for your smartphone?
+Have you ever wondered if different headphones will give you noticeably better sound quality on your iPad? … or how effective waterproof mascara is? ... or if spending more for the expensive paintballs has any effect on your accuracy when used with your equipment? ... or what an algorithm is and how some algorithms might affect your life as a student? ... or how difficult (or easy) it is to program an app for your smartphone?

 We’ve found that pursuing questions generated by the students themselves offers wonderful opportunities for teaching science.
 If a student is passionate about a topic, they can be guided to explore that topic as a scientist might.
+Some of the experiments that students decided to perform in an earlier course are here.
+They're fun!

 If the thought of challenging your creativity intrigues you, that’s all you need to bring on the first evening!